Challenge / Goal

-During the fist days the solution just offered the regular on-demand service with the existing 7 minibuses.
+During the first days, the solution just offered the regular on-demand service with the existing 7 minibuses.
 The algorithm and on-demand platform was adapted to meet the strict pick-up and drop-off-time requirements of the home-to-school transit.
-Rides were pre-programed in bulk and students were collected from virtual stops placed at the optimal distance between each home.
+Rides were pre-programmed in bulk and students were collected from virtual stops placed at the optimal distance between each home.
 While monitoring the operation, Shotl's mobility experts realised that the service could be greatly improved by offering users (parents in this case) the additional opportunity to cancel rides using the Passenger App, which provided great flexibility.

 Want to learn more about the lessons learned, financial details and results?